Q&A: Are Face Mask Requirements Legal?

 State and local governments have really quite broad authority, particularly in a public health emergency like this, to issue emergency orders.
 We're seeing some potential legal issues arise, though, regarding how these orders are being adopted, whether they're following the correct political process, whether it's the right part of government that's issuing the orders.
 And then we're also seeing some court challenges filed arguing that these orders violate individual rights.

-This month, American Airlines kicked off a passenger from one of their planes after he refused to wear a mask.
+This month, American Airlines kicked off a passenger from one of its planes after he refused to wear a mask.
 And that raises the question of what businesses can require in the private sector.
-Did they have complete discretion?
+Did it have complete discretion?

 Business owners do have quite a lot of authority to require patrons and customers and employees as well to adopt face coverings as a protective measure.
 Where conflicts come in is in situations where the patron, for example, perceives the mask order to be coming from the business itself rather than from government.

-So, we're actually seeing some business owners and managers as well, urge local governments or state governments to adopt mandatory mask requirements as a way of taking the pressure off of them.
+So we're actually seeing some business owners and managers, as well, urge local governments or state governments to adopt mandatory mask requirements as a way of taking the pressure off of them.
 I think a lot of business owners would like to be able to point to the government and say, "If you don't like our rules, take it up with the mayor," instead of being positioned as requiring the masks themselves.

 Even mask wearing has become political.
 Are there other examples in the history of public health and safety where we see these kinds of tensions between scientists and doctors and the public?
 And, you know, particular political affiliation?